Jocelyn Viterna (Sociology) | Women's Rights, Fetal Rights

 Research Mentor Confirmation Letter

 Your letter of recommendation must be from your research mentor and should comment on your qualifications for the project as well as the mentor’s role over the summer.
 Please provide the following instructions to your mentor (which differ from the general instructions to recommenders).
+Please also see the new FAQs on the BLISS homepage.

 Instructions for mentors